 Yoga Poses for a Good Sleep

-Many people around us are going through lack of sleep problem.
-They found it difficult to get a good night sleep.
+Many people around us are going through a lack of sleep problems.
+They found it difficult to get a good night’s sleep.
 If you are also going through the same problem, then the chances are high that you are getting older fast than you should.
 During our sleep, the human body removes the toxins and repairs on a cellular level.
 Therefore, it is to be said that everyone should get in any case six to eight hours of good sleep.
-If you are not getting a good night sleep, then we advise you to go for yoga.
-Yoga is an old, beautiful and spiritual art of Indian culture.
-In this discipline, a human goes through specific body postures, breathing control and meditation.
+If you are not getting a good night’s sleep, then we advise you to go for yoga.
+Yoga is an old, beautiful, and spiritual art of Indian culture.
+In this discipline, a human goes through specific body postures, breathing control, and meditation.
 Yoga is a very relaxing and soothing process, so people go for this technique for wellness and health purpose in their daily life.

-To get a good night sleep this exercise is best for you.
+To get a good night’s sleep this exercise is best for you.
 You can follow the following steps:

 - Sit down on your knees and make a Diamond Posture and make your back straight